 Left: cubic pyrite.
 Right: triclinic plagioclase.
 (Wikimedia)

-Mauk’s half brother was Berend Escher (1885-1967), an iconic professor of geology at Leiden University in the Netherlands, whose specialization was crystallography, mineralogy and vulcanology.
-Berend Escher was also the sole author of the next-to-last Dutch-language introductory geology textbook.
+M.C.
+Escher’s half brother was Berend Escher (1885-1967), a professor of geology at Leiden University in the Netherlands, whose specialization was crystallography, mineralogy and volcanology.
+Berend Escher was also the sole author of the next-to-last introductory geology textbook in Dutch.
 The annual MSc-thesis prize, awarded by the Royal Netherlands Geological and Mining Society is named in his honour (full disclosure: I initiated the prize and was chair of its first jury but I didn’t name it).

 ‘Grondslagen der Algemene Geologie’ (Foundations of Introductory geology) by B.G.
 Escher, 1948 (my copy).